 For the pastry

-Lay out the rectangles onto to baking sheet, then taking two rectangles in turn, brush one entirely with egg and spoon about 1 tbsp of lemon onto the other.
+- Lay out the rectangles onto to baking sheet, then taking two rectangles in turn, brush one entirely with egg and spoon about 1 tbsp of lemon curd.

-For the glazed topping zest and juice a lemon then add 2 tbsp of the lemon juice and half the zest into a large bowl.
-Add the icing sugar and mix until you have an icing that’s a thick enough consistency to top onto the tarts and spread without it running off.
+- For the glaze topping, combine the icing sugar and lemon juice until you have an icing that’s a thick enough consistency to top onto the tarts and spread without it running off.

-Spread the icing onto of the cooled tarts then scatter the remaining lemon zest over the top.
+- Spread the icing onto of the cooled tarts then top with some lemon zest